 What it takes to attain “the mark of a soul in readiness.”

 By Maria Popova

 From his greatest teacher, Quintus Junius Rusticus, he learned “to read attentively” rather than skimming and not to be satisfied with superficial knowledge; from the politician Claudius Maximus, another one of his mentors, “a personality in balance: dignity and grace together”; from his brother Severus, “to help others and be eager to share, not to be a pessimist, and never to doubt your friends’ affection for you”; from his mother, generosity and an “inability not only to do wrong but even to conceive of doing it.”
-But perhaps his greatest influence was his adopted father — after his biological father’s death, Aurelius was raised by his paternal grandfather Marcus Annius Verus, whom he came to consider his father and whose values of humility, honor, nonjudgmental kindness, and personal integrity made a lifelong impression on the young man.
+But perhaps his greatest influence was his adopted father — after his biological father’s death when Marcus was a small boy, he was raised by the emperor Antoninus Pius, whom he came to consider his father and whose values of humility, honor, nonjudgmental kindness, and personal integrity made a lifelong impression on the young man.

 Compassion.
 Unwavering adherence to decisions, once he’d reached them.
 Indifference to superficial honors.
 Hard work.
 Persistence.